WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 So this brings us to our question:

-# What is Colorado doing to help pregnant women with substance abuse issues, and, more importantly, how can Colorado improve on what it is currently doing.
+# What is Colorado doing to help pregnant women with substance abuse issues, and, more importantly, how can Colorado improve on what it is currently doing?

 We will address the problem first from a top down perspective: